swagger-atlas/atlas/README.md

 ATLAS takes your Swagger, and smartly generates the code which could be used as input to various load testing tools.
 Currently, ATLAS fully supports [Artillery Load Runner](https://artillery.io/)

-ATLAS Stands for Automated Tool for Load Analysis and Simulation
+ATLAS stands for Automation Tool for Load Analysis and Simulation

 Creating a new Project